ASTRO logo

 Behavior and Social Structure

-Cockatiels are social and playful birds! 🐦
+Cockatiels are very social birds! 🐦

 Read Less